Discover the career path of Ketanji Brown Jackson, from the first major opportunity to industry-changing achievements.

 In 2018, Ketanji Brown Jackson was a panelist at the National Constitution Center's town hall on Alexander Hamilton's legacy.

-In 2019, Ketanji Brown Jackson issued a preliminary injunction in Make The Road New York v.
+In 2019, Jackson issued a preliminary injunction in Make The Road New York v.
 McAleenan, blocking a Trump administration rule that would have expanded expedited removal without immigration court hearings for undocumented immigrants.

 On March 30, 2021, President Biden announced his intention to nominate Ketanji Brown Jackson as a United States circuit judge for the District of Columbia Circuit.

-On April 28, 2021, the hearing on Ketanji Brown Jackson's nomination was held before the Senate Judiciary Committee, during which she was questioned about her rulings against the Trump administration.
+On April 28, 2021, a hearing on Ketanji Brown Jackson's nomination as a United States circuit judge was held before the Senate Judiciary Committee, where she was questioned about rulings against the Trump administration.

 On June 4, 2021, Don McGahn testified behind closed doors under an agreement reached with the Biden administration, while the case remained pending.